xSerpentineX/BubbleBoiBot/README.md

 `"ImageToDraw": ""` If "RandomImage" is false, specify the image here.
 Image must be in the `images` folder.

+`"Algorithm": "cluster" or "yliluoma"`: Set the drawing algorithm to either cluster or yliluoma.

 `"OnlyUser": false` Enable the automatic searching feature.

 `"OnlyUserName": "yourusernamehere"` Specify which username to search for.